All-Time Ranking · Player

 Cruyff and Beckenbauer: The Architects

-Beckenbauer's reinvention of the sweeper role — from defensive anchor to attacking, ball-playing libero — changed how the entire position was understood and played at every level of the game.
-He remains one of only three men to have won the World Cup as both captain and manager.
-His contribution to German football's structural excellence, which continues to this day, extends far beyond the trophies he personally won.
+Beckenbauer's defining badge is SWEEPER — his reinvention of the libero role from defensive anchor to ball-playing, attacking organiser changed how the position was understood at every level of the game.
+His LEADER badge sits alongside it: he remains one of only three men to have won the World Cup as both captain and manager.
+READING completes the picture of a defender who seemed to anticipate situations rather than react to them.

 The Brazilian Genius: Ronaldo, Ronaldinho, and Garrincha